Theodore Long: Feud with John Laurinaitis and Eve Torres and becoming senior adviser (2012–2014)

 At Extreme Rules, he was criticized for spinning a wheel to determine what match Cody Rhodes and Big Show would face off in by making it a tables match.
 At Over the Limit he mocked David Otunga and Eve Torres ahead of Laurinaitis' bout with John Cena which if he lost he would be fired.
 This further angered Laurinaitis who defeated Cena to keep his job with help from Big Show.
-At No Way Out, Laurinaitis was fired and Long enjoyed watching him being attacked by John Cena the following night on Raw.
+At No Way Out, Laurinaitis was fired, and Long enjoyed watching him being attacked by John Cena the following night on Raw.

 After Laurinaitis' firing as general manager, Long served as guest general manager for both Raw and SmackDown on July 2 and July 3 respectively.
-On the August 3 edition of SmackDown, Long was made the senior advisor to new SmackDown General Manager Booker T. Despite originally getting along with Booker very well, beginning in March 2013, Booker began to get angry at Long for booking matches without his permission on both Raw and SmackDown.
+On the August 3 edition of SmackDown, Long was made the senior advisor to new SmackDown General Manager Booker T. Despite originally getting along with Booker T very well, beginning in March 2013, Booker T began to get angry at Long for booking matches without his permission on both Raw and SmackDown.
 However, from mid April onwards, Long began running SmackDown again temporarily with Booker T away due to surgery.
 On the July 19 episode of SmackDown, after the returning Booker T and Raw General Manager Brad Maddox had an argument on who was to be SmackDown General Manager, Mr. McMahon came out to say Vickie Guerrero was named SmackDown's new general manager.
 After a backstage segment, with Guerrero, Long was escorted out by a security team.
 This marked his last appearance as a major authoritative figure.

 On June 12, 2014, after nearly a year of inactivity, Long was released from WWE along with ten other contracts, ending his long tenure with the company.